oritp/PAE-HP/point_cloud_tailor/README.md

     cd ~/catkin_ws/src/PAE-HP/rosbags/
     rosbag play livox_room.bag

-Additionally, we have added a ROS service that can be called in another terminal window at any time to save the final aligned point cloud result in `.pcd` format:
+Additionally, we have added a ROS service that can be called in another terminal window at any time to save the final aligned point cloud result in `.pcd` format n the directory where the program is running:

     rosservice /save_pcd